Reinventing the Desktop Synthesizer Stand

 Where Are We Now?

 As you could guess from the pictures above, all these Compact Stand models are ready for manufacturing.
+We did obtain the necessary intellectual property protections.
 We did small production test runs.
 The stands will be distributed through my company, DIRE Studio.

 What we have to work out are the actual sales channels.

-But in the meantime, you could register your interest and we’ll email you once the stands are available for purchase.
+But in the meantime, please register your interest and we’ll email you once the stands are available for purchase.
 Dealers who would like to carry the product are also encouraged to let us know.

 Why Do You Need a Benchtop Oscilloscope?